Last updated in February 2017

-There are currently some 10,000 Germans living in Uruguay, including citizens with dual nationality, along with another 40,000-odd ethnic Germans – an unusually large proportion of the overall population.
+There are currently some 10,000 Germans living in Uruguay, including citizens with dual nationality, along with some 40,000 ethnic Germans – an unusually large proportion of the overall population.

 Leading figures in Uruguayan society are well informed about German affairs.
-Germany is also seen as an important member of the European Union.
+Germany is also seen as an important member of the European Union and an actor with growing international influence.

-According to Germany Trade & Invest figures, total German direct investment in Uruguay increased to EUR 384 million in 2011.
+According to Germany Trade & Invest figures, total German direct investment in Uruguay stood at 341 million euros in 2014.

-There are at present 30 German companies operating in Uruguay, mainly in the industrial sector, the chemical and pharmaceutical industries and the transport and logistics sector.
-German companies generally serve the Uruguayan market through local representatives/partners or through sales offices in third countries, either from their production facilities in Brazil and Argentina or from outside Mercosur.
+There are currently some 60 German companies operating in Uruguay, mainly in the industrial sector, the chemical and pharmaceutical industries and the transport and logistics sector.
+German companies generally serve the Uruguayan market through local representatives/partners or through sales offices in third countries, either from their production facilities in Brazil and Argentina or from outside MERCOSUR.
 German companies, as well as German technology and funding, also feature prominently in the renewable energy sector.

-The German-Uruguayan Chamber of Commerce in Montevideo was founded in 1916 and currently has over 500 members, more than 50 of them domiciled abroad, some in Germany; it is affiliated to the regional chamber in Buenos Aires.
+The German-Uruguayan Chamber of Industry and Commerce in Montevideo was founded in 1916 and currently has over 400 members, more than 50 of them domiciled abroad, some in Germany; it is affiliated to the regional chamber in Buenos Aires.

 The following bilateral economic agreements are in place: